Difference between revisions of "Absolom Sikhosana" - Pindula

 Background

-Sikhosana was the Secretary for Youth Affairs during the late President Robert Mugabe reign.
+Absolom Sikhosana was born on 26 October 1949.
+He was the Secretary for Youth Affairs during the late President Robert Mugabe's reign.
 He was later replaced by Kudzanai Chipanga who later got fired after the November 2017 military coup.[2]
 He also served as the chairman of the Zimbabwe-China Friendship Association.

 Death